jamesr1775/Sorting-Visualiser/README.md

         - [geeksforgeeks](https://www.geeksforgeeks.org/quick-sort/)
         - [medium](https://medium.com/karuna-sehgal/a-quick-explanation-of-quick-sort-7d8e2563629b#:~:text=Quick%20Sort%20Algorithm%3A%20Steps%20on,last%20item%20in%20the%20array.)
         - Cracking the Coding Interview by Gayle Laakmann McDowell
+- Got the template for the bootstrap carousel from [getbootstrap](https://getbootstrap.com/docs/4.0/components/carousel/).
+- The pointing green triangle to show the tutorial button css was got from [css-tricks](https://css-tricks.com/snippets/css/css-triangle/).
+- Learnt about FadeIn functions in jquery from [jquery](https://api.jquery.com/fadein/).
+- Made the gifs by doing a screen capture for video and converted the video to gifs using [ezgif](https://ezgif.com/).

 ### Bugs/Issues Resolved
 - First few versions of bubble sort and trying to change the bar charts heights to perform sorting was difficult.
 The animation happened all at once at the end of the function, or with the set timeout function the heights were not updated fast enough for the sorting algorithm and maybe only one or two